lambdaclass/concrete/ROADMAP.md

   Boolean round functions refine it for ALL inputs — `ch_refines` / `maj_refines` (`Concrete/Sha256Refine.lean`), word-level core discharged by `bv_decide` (`proved_by_kernel_decision`).
 This is "the source computes the function the spec names," not "evaluates to these bytes."
-The rotation/sigma/schedule/compression refinements and the `hash`/`hmac` composition (HMAC bar #2) are next.
+- The first **loop** refinement ships: `block_to_words_refines_spec` proves the extracted 16-iteration big-endian word-packing loop refines `Sha256Spec.blockToWords` for ALL 64 input bytes — `eval_while_count` drives the loop, a `List.set`/`getElem` array invariant the per-iteration write, and `bv_decide` the per-word packing.
+The project has moved from straight-line helper refinement to looping crypto-state refinement.
+The rotation/sigma/schedule/compression refinements and the `hash`/`hmac` composition (HMAC bar #2) reuse this machinery and are next.
 - A fifth flagship, `hmac_sha256` (first real cryptographic primitive), is implemented and runtime-verified against FIPS 180-4 + RFC 4231; ProvableV1 conformance `full`; two kernel theorems attached; graduation gated on bar #2